Interaction Analytics

 • Omnichannel email.

-• You can analyze English, Portuguese, French, Canadian French, German, Dutch, Latin American Spanish, European Spanish, and Japanese interactions.
+• You can analyze English, Brazilian Portuguese, French, Canadian French, German, Dutch, Latin American Spanish, European Spanish, and Japanese interactions.
 You can create datasets for each language.
 You can also create custom categories, sentiments, and entities to use with these datasets.
-Languages other than English have their own widgets.
+Custom sentiment, categories, and workspaces need to be configured separately for non-English datasets.
+These are distinct from the settings you have configured for English datasets.
 Frustration and resolution status are not supported for non-English interactions.

 • The UI for Interaction Analytics displays in the same language as the user's default browser settings.
 If a language is not supported, the default display language is English.
 Areas of the application that are configurable, such as dataset names, category names, and widget names, are not translated.